 What is the methane hotspot?

 The Environmental Protection Agency (EPA) and Bureau of Land Management (BLM) each created the first ever sets of rules regulating methane pollution from the oil and gas industry in 2016.
-We are watching each agency to ensure each rule is implemented adequately.
+Since creation, however, both rules have been under attack by industry and the agencies that wrote them in the first place.
+Read below for the differences between the rules and current status.

 Methane (CH4) is a colorless, non-toxic, and highly flammable greenhouse gas.
 When burned, it turns into carbon dioxide.
 Methane is emitted by natural sources such as wetlands, and through human activities, primarily oil and gas drilling and the raising of livestock.
 Methane is the primary component of natural gas, a fuel used for electricity generation that also contains other gases and volatile organic compounds (VOCs).